 - a complete renewal application is not submitted by the deadline or information submitted is insufficient to assess program viability

-- the SAO staff determines that the program is no longer feasible for financial, organizational, or other reasons
+- the SA staff determines that the program is no longer feasible for financial, organizational, or other reasons